 CS lives in an house that's being slowly converted into a rainforest by his rapidly-propagating plant collection.

 If you've figured out if you want to swap or sell your propagated houseplants, you've focused on a good selection of species that meet your price x hassle needs, and you've done your homework to get an idea about how valuable your plants are, then you might be thinking: Where do I go from here?

 In COVID's world, options are a bit slimmer than they were pre-2020, but there are still plenty of ways to connect your plants with their new parents without putting yourself or others at risk.

 Where to Swap

-As of the time of writing, the groundswell of Plant Swaps that were starting to take place in every city have been put on pause by COVID-19.
-Since early 2020, I've heard of very few swaps, and even fewer that I though were a good idea.
+As of the time of writing, the groundswell of plant swaps that were starting to take place in every city have been put on pause by COVID-19.
+Since early 2020, I've heard of very few swaps, and even fewer that I thought were a good idea.

 Still, the demand for such events is as high as it ever was, probably higher.
 Plant parents have been spending a lot more time at home growing their COVID rainforests, so the supply of available species and quantities is likely to be just as high.

 Starting Point: PlantSwap and HouseplantSwap

 In terms of formal swaps, things have been pretty quiet here during 2020.
-Assuming they make it through the pandemic though, PlantSwap and HouseplantSwap are Ground Zero for finding (and posting) plant swap notifications.
+Assuming they make it through the pandemic, though, PlantSwap and HouseplantSwap are the starting point for finding (and posting) plant swap notifications.

 The real benefit during COVID times is another function to be found here, which is to connect you to other swappers in your area (like couch-surfing for plants).
 This is definitely the safer option currently, and you'll get more of a chance to chat beforehand than you would in a traditional swap.
 If you're looking to swap, start here.